ScaDS/CoLIBRi/database/README.md

   * Act as pure data carriers without logic, best to be immutable
   * Used to transmit data between different applications, e.g. via REST

-### Build Microservice via Docker Compose
+### Run microservice via Docker Compose as stand-alone

 **Switch to the parent directory where the file `docker-compose.yml` is located.**

 To build and run only the database and Spring application microservice:
+* Build the services
-* `docker compose build database spring-app`, to build the services
+  * `docker compose build database spring-app`
+* Start the PostgreSQL database service
-* `docker compose up -d database` to start the Postgres database service
+  * `docker compose up -d database`
   * Wait until the database is up, running and all example tables are created
   * See the logs for any errors via `docker compose logs -f database`
   * Wait for "LOG:  database system is ready to accept connections"
+* Start the Spring application service
-* `docker compose up -d spring-app` to start the Spring application service
+  * `docker compose up -d spring-app`
   * See the logs for any errors via `docker compose logs -f spring-app`

-To inspect the running containers:
+* Inspect the running containers
   * `docker compose ps -a`
+* See the logs for any errors
+  * `docker compose logs -f frontend-app`

-To stop all running containers, and fully remove the according images and volumes:
+* Stop all running containers, remove the images and volumes:
   * `docker compose down --rmi "all" -v`

 ### REST API documentation